Business Storage Containers: Everything You Need to Know

 Your first big decision is whether to rent or buy a container.
 Buying involves a significant upfront investment.
 A new 20-foot container can cost between $1,500 and $3,500, while a used one might run from $1,300 to $2,600, depending on its condition.
 While ownership gives you total control, it also means you’re responsible for everything from transport to repairs.
 Renting, on the other hand, offers flexibility and a much lower initial cost.
 You pay a monthly fee, and the storage provider handles the container itself.
 This is a great option if your storage needs might change or if you prefer to avoid a large capital expense.

-Delivery and Setup Fees
+Understanding Delivery and Setup Costs

 If you buy a container, don’t forget to factor in the cost of getting it to your location.
 You’ll need to pay for transport, which can be a complex and pricey process, especially if the container is coming from far away.
 When you rent a portable storage container, delivery is typically part of the service.
 Companies like Box-n-Go bring the container directly to your site, placing it exactly where you need it.
 This integrated approach saves you the headache of coordinating logistics and dealing with separate freight companies, making the entire setup process much smoother and more efficient.

-Ongoing Maintenance Costs
+Are There Ongoing Maintenance Costs?

 Owning a steel box means you’re also responsible for its upkeep.
 Shipping containers are tough, but they aren’t indestructible.
 They can rust, especially in humid or rainy climates, and may require regular painting to prevent corrosion.
 Over time, you might even face issues like roof leaks that need patching.
 These maintenance tasks add up in both time and money.
 When you rent, the storage company is responsible for all maintenance and repairs, ensuring the container stays secure and weatherproof without any extra effort or expense on your part.